Cranston Manor

-Cranston Manor is a graphic adventure published for the Apple II by On-Line Systems in 1981.
-It is Hi-Res Adventure #3.
+Cranston Manor is a graphic adventure published for the Apple II by On-Line Systems in 1981 and is Hi-Res Adventure #3.
 The player must invade a mansion that was occupied by a millionaire and steal the sixteen treasures that are inside of it.
 The game allows players to switch between graphics-based and text-based gameplay.

 Cranston Manor is based on Larry Ledden's text adventure The Cranston Manor Adventure.
 The graphical version was programmed by Ledden, Ken Williams, and Harold DeWitz.

 Development

-Larry Ledden wrote The Cranston Manor Adventure as text-only interactive fiction for the Atari 8-bit family.
+Larry Ledden wrote The Cranston Manor Adventure as text-only interactive fiction for the Atari 8-bit computers.
 It was published by Artworx in 1981.
 Sierra On-Line acquired the rights from Ledden to create a graphical version which was published as Cranston Manor for the Apple II.
 Ledden was paid royalties, but did not receive credit in Sierra's version.